Black And Tan Coonhounds

 An apartment would be too confining for this breed.
 Needs room to run outside.
 House with secure large yard, or better yet a farm type environment would be the most ideal.

-Remember, the best policy is to always have an adult supervise when pets and children are interacting - no matter what the breed's reputation.
+Adult supervision is always advised when pets and children are interacting - no matter what the breed's reputation.

 Although this breed is a calm and loyal, they do require a lot of exercise, which would not make it the best choice for a sedentary lifestyle.